waldronlab/curatedMetagenomicDataHighLoad/README.md

 conda install -c bioconda metaphlan=3
 ```

 Maybe based on https://hub.docker.com/r/conda/miniconda3?
-Will have to
-test.
+This image has a problem that installing metaphlan3 downgrades the Python version and breaks conda and probably other things.

 2. Build a sratoolkit docker image (see docker directory for Dockerfile)